lucavallin/verto/CODE_OF_CONDUCT.md

 # Code of Conduct

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
+We as members, contributors, and leaders pledge to make participation in our community a pleasant experience for everyone.

 We pledge to act and interact in ways that contribute to an open, welcoming, and healthy community.